thaiv28/Prometheus/README.md

 We also include slightly more advanced metrics in this calculation:

 ```
-- Objective_conversion = fraction of team kills that directly preceded (within X seconds) an objective take
+- Kill_conversion = fraction of team kills that directly preceded (within X seconds) an objective take
 ```

 In LORE, weights are calculated using logistic regression with the winning team as a prediction target.